Transcript of Audio

 Most college graduates — more than seven in 10 — rack up student loan debt, but many borrowers don’t fully understand exactly how their loans work or how their interest accumulates.
 However, interest payments alone can add up to big bucks.
 Knowing how student loan interest works can help borrowers learn effective methods to pay down their loans while reducing the overall total paid over time.

 So, what are the different types of student loans?
 There are two primary types: federal and private.
 These loan types have significant differences; however, many borrowers carry both types of loans.
-It’s important to understand the distinctions to generate a repayment strategy for each type.
+It’s important to understand the distinctions to generate a repayment strategy for the two main types of student loans.

 Federal student loans are funded by the federal government and have a fixed interest rate that’s usually compounded daily.
 Federal student loan monthly payments generally remain the same from month to month, which means there are no surprises when it comes time to pay your monthly bill.
 At the same time, a fixed interest rate means that the interest rate will remain unchanged for the entire life of the loan.
 That means as economic conditions change — for better or for worse — the terms of your loan will remain the same.